Oliver-RC/DjangoBookings/README.md

  ### Navigation Bar
  - A responsive navigation bar featured on all pages of the site.
 As the width exceeds 992px the burger menu is replaced with the title of the pages.
 As you hover over the page links, the text colour brightens.
  - This section allows the user to easily navigate from page to page without having to use the back button or relooping back to the home page.
  - If the user is logged in, the 'register' and 'log in' pages will revert to 'my bookings' and 'log out'.
 The 'my bookings' page is restricted so that only logged in users can see.
-Likewise when 'log in' chnages to 'log out', this is a clear indication to the user of their status (signed in or out).
+Likewise when 'log in' changes to 'log out', this is a clear indication to the user of their status (signed in or out).

  ![Nav Bar](https://github.com/Oliver-RC/DjangoBookings/blob/main/assets/nav.JPG)